awslabs/aws-mysql-jdbc/README.md

 #### 08S02 - Communication Link
 When the driver throws a SQLException with code ```08S02```, the original connection failed while autocommit was set to true, and the driver successfully failed over to another available instance in the cluster.
 However, any session state configuration of the initial connection is now lost.
 In this scenario, you should:

-- Reuse and reconfigure the original connection (e.g., reconfigure session state to be the same as the original connection).
+- Reconfigure and reuse the original connection (the reconfigured session state will be the same as the original connection).

 - Repeat the query that was executed when the connection failed and continue work as desired.